 Mr. Mxyzptlk’s self-imposed exile from Earth (ever since Countdown #23) didn’t last long.
 Mxy is back and he’s brought along a bunch of his vertically-challenged friends from the 5th Dimension.
 Batman, Robin, Superman, and the JLA deal with silly dwarfish hero parodies of themselves, and things aren’t that bad, just kind of annoying.
 Mxy turns things up a notch by tossing the Lil’ Super-villains into the mix.
 These imps are not only annoying, but downright evil, enough to warrant a brief team-up between Superman and Lex Luthor.
 While the heroes (and Luthor) try to contain the mini-villains, Lil’ Lex Luthor sneaks aboard the Watchtower and uses a Fatherbox from the JLA trophy room to turn Lil’ Doomsday into a full-grown Doomsday.
 Superman, Lil’ Superman, Batman, and Lil’ Batman defeat Doomsday, but Lil’ Supes dies during the combat.
 (We later learn in Superman/Batman #75 that Lil’ Superman isn’t dead, he’s just sleeping.
 Cute!)
 Then, Bat-Mite (!) shows up and reveals that all of the chaos was merely a bet between him and Mxy (as usual).
 Lil’ Batman then tries to fight Bat-Mite (!), but in the end, the imps all solemnly go back to their dimension (except for Lil’ Joker who visits his idol at Arkham).

-–NOTE: Dr. Kirk Langstrom re-unites with his wife Francine (as mentioned in Batman & The Outsiders Vol. 2 #10).
+–NOTE: In a reference in Batman & The Outsiders Vol. 2 #10.
+Dr. Kirk Langstrom re-unites with his wife Francine.
 This is the first time he has seen his wife since before being abducted and taken to the prison planet.

 –The Trials of Shazam! #12